 Whether you’re an avid hiker or just want to get out in the fresh air and scenic views, these four hiking locations offer more than just a stroll through the woods.
 They traverse geographical aspects of Wisconsin you might not have known existed.
 Marshlands, bluffs, waterfalls and national forests, these hiking trails feature four different geographical perspectives.
 So grab your water bottle, sturdy shoes, optional walking stick and hit the trail.

 For bird lovers, this is your oasis.
-Located in southeast Wisconsin, this 32,000-acre wildlife area is the largest freshwater cattail marsh in the United States and is known being a home for more than 305 species of birds.
-From blue heron, to cranes, ducks and geese you are bound to see many of them, especially in April and May during peak spring migration.
+Located in southeast Wisconsin, this 32,000-acre wildlife area is the largest freshwater cattail marsh in the United States and is known for being a home for more than 305 species of birds.
+From blue heron, to cranes, ducks and geese, you are bound to see many of them, especially in April and May during peak spring migration.

 Hiking in a marsh doesn’t require waterproof boots.
 There are five miles of designated trails, offering hikes through three main habitats of Wisconsin –wetlands, woodlands and grasslands.
 The three trails are the Quick’s Point Loop (1.9 mi), Indermuehle Island Loop (.8 miles) and Bachhuber Loop (2.3 mi).

 Head to where ancient seas and glaciers shaped the geography of Wisconsin, and Native Americans, explorers and fur traders created the history.
 Wyalusing State Park sits at the junction of the Mississippi and Wisconsin Rivers and offers some breathtaking views along trails and atop cliffs.
 Find the historical marker at Point Lookout that signifies the spot where Father Jacques Marquette and Louis Joliet once likely stood, overlooking the vast rivers below in June of 1673, some 340 years ago.